-(ii) g is a "gap" variable characterizing the vertical distance between (e, e) and the two lists - see Figure 3; in order to avoid zero or negative monetary payoffs it seems sensible to restrict g to be strictly smaller than e;
+(ii) g is a "gap" variable characterizing the vertical distance between (e, e) and the two horizontal lines in Figure 3 - see Figure 4; in order to avoid zero or negative monetary payoffs we restrict g to values strictly smaller than e;

-(iii) s is a "step size" variable characterizing the horizontal distance between two adjacent points on a list (a restriction on s is imposed in the next point);
+(iii) s is a "step size" variable characterizing the horizontal distance between two adjacent points on a line;

-(iv) $t \ge 1$ is a "test size" variable determining the number of steps (of size s) which are made to the left and to the right starting from the point just above or below (m, o) = (e, e); in order to preserve advantageous and disadvantageous inequality it seems sensible to impose the restriction $t \le g/s$.
+(iv) $t \ge 1$ is a "test size" variable determining the number of steps (of size s) which are made to the left and to the right starting from the point just above or below (m, o) = (e, e); in order to preserve advantageous and disadvantageous inequality we impose the restriction $t \le g/s$.

-In total the test consists of 4t + 2 binary decision problems.
+In total the symmetric basic version of the EET consists of 4t + 2 binary decision problems.
 In each decision problem the subject is asked to decide between two alternatives (named Left and Right), each involving a payoff pair - one payoff for the subject (the DM) and one for the (randomly matched, anonymous) other subject (the passive person).
 For expositional purposes the decision problems are separated into two blocks, the disadvantageous inequality block (X-List) and the advantageous inequality block (Y-List).
 Within each block the decision problems are presented as rows in a table.
 In each decision problem one of the two alternatives (the alternative "Right", say) is the (recurring) equal-material-payoff allocation (m, o) = (e, e).
-The second alternative in each decision problem (the alternative "Left") is constructed as shown in tables 2 and 3.
+For the disadvantageous inequality block the second alternative in each decision problem (the alternative "Left") is constructed as shown in Table 2.
+The construction of the second alternative for the advantageous inequality block is similar, the only difference being the material payoff of the passive person for the alternative LEFT, which is now e - g (instead of e + g).